christianrondeau/ConsoleScenario/README.md

 - [ ] Ability to private custom line assertion callbacks
 - [ ] Ensure Process is stopped if an assertion error is thrown, or if the Scenario is disposed
 - [ ] Determine whether "remaining" unasserted output is accepted or not
+- [ ] If the console closes earlier than expected, don't wait for another line (`AsyncDuplexStreamHandler`)

 ## License